cran-task-views/FunctionalData/FunctionalData.md

     covariance structure of 2-dimensional data is separable.
 -   `r pkg("ddalpha")` implements depth-based classification
     and calculation of data depth, also for functional data.
--   `r pkg("fdadensity")` implements Petersen and Mueller (2016, `r doi("10.1214/15-AOS1363")`) for the
-    analysis of samples of density functions via specialized Functional Principal Components Analysis.
 -   `r pkg("face")` implements Fast Covariance Estimation for Sparse Functional Data, c.f.
 Xiao et al. (2018, `r doi("10.1007/s11222-017-9744-8")`).
+-   `r pkg("fdadensity")` implements Petersen and Müller (2016, `r doi("10.1214/15-AOS1363")`) for the
+    analysis of samples of density functions via specialized Functional Principal Components Analysis.
 -   `r pkg("fdatest")` provides an implementation of the Interval Testing Procedure for functional data in different frameworks (i.e., one or two-population frameworks, functional